 A note of caution: there are a number of scholarship scams out there that require you to pay money to get money.
 Visit the Scholarship Scams page to learn more.

-If you win an outside scholarship, you are required to inform the Office of Financial Aid.
-College policy is to allow outside scholarships to reduce the loan portion of a financial aid package prior to reducing Vassar funds.
+If you win an outside scholarship, you are required to inform Student Financial Services.
+College policy is to allow outside scholarships to reduce two of the three “self help” portions of a financial aid package before reducing Vassar Scholarship.

 Does Vassar offer athletic or merit scholarships?

 No. Financial aid at Vassar is determined solely on the basis of financial need.

 Do I have to maintain a certain grade point average to assure my financial aid?

 No. You have to meet the same academic standards required of all Vassar students.